Your money-making expert. Financial journalist, TV and radio personality.

 YouTube will then pay you through this AdSense account.
 (It’s easy to do – you can get more information on creating an AdSense account here).

-Note that YouTube will only start paying money into your account after your video(s) have made £60 or more in AdSense earnings.
+Note that YouTube will only start paying money into your account after your video(s) have made US$100 or more (about £75) in AdSense earnings.

-Unless you’re already famous or you have a really good following on social media, you’re unlikely to get that many views at first, so very little money.
+Unless you’re already famous or you have a really good following on social media, you’re unlikely to get that many views at first, so not much money will come in.
 However, if you manage to upload vids that are really popular or you spend time building up your followers then you could make good money after a while.

 So don’t chuck those old home videos away just yet – you never know, you could be sitting on a gold mine…

 Incredible as it sounds, you’re more likely to win a big, high-value prize in competitions than a smaller prize because fewer people bother to enter the big-prize competitions.
-This is because most people think they haven’t a chance of winning if the prize is a big one so they don’t go in for it!
-So if you do go in for it, oddly enough you have a higher chance of winning that than you would with a smaller prize.
+This is because most people think they haven’t a chance of winning if the prize is a big one, so they don’t go in for it!
+So if you do try it, oddly enough you have a higher chance of winning that than you would with a smaller prize.
 Weird but true.

 To avoid this problem all you have to do is set up a separate email account.
 Try Outlook (formerly Hotmail), Yahoo or Gmail for a free email account.
 This can be your ‘competition account’, where everything competition related gets sent.
 That way your personal email account gets left alone, and you still get the chance to win big prizes.
 Don’t let the spam win!